AnthonyHuo/SDP/README.md

 **Google Drive folder with all datasets:** [link](https://drive.google.com/drive/folders/14e9kkHGfApuQ709LBEbXrXVI1Lp5Ax7p?usp=drive_link)

-Then, you should modify the dataset path in
+Then, you should modify the dataset path in config/tasks into your dataset path.

 ### 🛠️ Installation
 #### 🖥️ Simulation